Archive - News Article

 â€˘ 300 block of Mulberry.

 â€˘ Unattended death â€” 100 block of CR 220.

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had four calls for service, served no civil papers and made two arrests from Oct.
-23, 2012.
+The Nolan County Sheriff's Office (NCSO) had 10 calls for service, served three civil papers and made five arrests on Nov.
+8, 2012.

 Arrested by NCSO:

 SAN ANGELO â€” Sweet-water jumped out to a 13-2 lead after one quarter and coasted to a 45-28 win over San Angelo Lake View in varsity girls basketball act-ion on Friday.